Susumu Hirasawa: Early life

+Career

-In the fifth year of elementary school, Hirasawa took up the electric guitar, inspired by the surf and instrumental rock bands he heard on the radio and on TV, later joining his junior high school's band.
-In 1973 he formed Mandrake, a progressive rock band that incorporated elements from heavy metal and krautrock.
+In his fifth year of elementary school, Hirasawa learned to play the electric guitar, inspired by the surf and instrumental rock bands he heard on the radio and on TV, later joining his junior high school's band.
+In 1973 he formed Mandrake, a progressive rock band that incorporated elements from heavy metal and krautrock together.
 Being one of the few Japanese progressive rock bands of its time, Mandrake achieved little success and released no albums during its lifetime.